crisperdue/prooftoys/doc/coding-practices.md

 Also follow my naming practices as far as possible, though they are not entirely self-consistent.

+Maximum line length is 80 characters.
+Line terminators must be linefeed only.

 ### Modular structure

 The system exports exactly one name to the global space, the name "Toy".